 Pocket Listings Affect MLS Accuracy

-Real estate agents also might want to avoid pocket listings to ensure an accurate MLS database.
+Real estate agents also might want to avoid a pocket sale is to ensure an accurate MLS database.
 All Realtors rely on the MLS for up-to-date information about different markets.
 In addition, sites like Zillow and Trulia collect data from MLSs to give their users accurate data.

 When the information on a home is not available on the MLS, it throws off the data for other home valuations in the area.

 For this reason, the National Association of Realtors officially banned pocket listings as of May 2020.
 NAR’s “Clear Cooperation Policy” requires that Realtors list the properties they are working with on the MLS within one business day of marketing it to the public.